1. The competition is open to composers of any nationality.

 Category A- work for choir

-1st Prize: 2.500 Euro First performance in Gdańsk (Poland) by the Polski Chór Kameralny directed by Jan Łukaszewski, further performances: in Cambridge by “The Choir of Trinity College” directed by Stephen Layton, in Vilnius by the Municipal Choir “Jauna Muzika” directed by Vaclovas Augustinas.
+1st Prize: 2.500 Euro First performance during the „Musica Sacra Nova” Festival in Brauweiler (Germany), further performance in Vilnius by the Municipal Choir “Jauna Muzika” directed by Vaclovas Augustinas.

-2nd Prize: 2.000 Euro First performance in Gdańsk (Poland) by the Polski Chór Kameralny directed by Jan Łukaszewski, further performance in Vilnius by the Municipal Choir “Jauna Muzika” directed by Vaclovas Augustinas.
+2nd Prize: 2.000 Euro First performance during the „Musica Sacra Nova” Festival in Brauweiler (Germany), further performance in Vilnius by the Municipal Choir “Jauna Muzika” directed by Vaclovas Augustinas.

-3rd Prize: 1.000 Euro First performance in Gdańsk (Poland) by the Polski Chór Kameralny directed by Jan Łukaszewski, further performance in Vilnius by the Municipal Choir “Jauna Muzika” directed by Vaclovas Augustinas.
+3rd Prize: 1.000 Euro First performance during the „Musica Sacra Nova” Festival in Brauweiler (Germany), further performance in Vilnius by the Municipal Choir “Jauna Muzika” directed by Vaclovas Augustinas.

 1.000 Euro Special Prize of General Consul of Republic of Poland for the best Polish composer